ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 ~~~

 The "Server-Connection-Id" header is a Byte Sequence Structured Field {{!I-D.ietf-httpbis-header-structure}}
-containing a server's QUIC Connection ID.
+containing a target server's QUIC Connection ID.
 The byte sequence MAY be zero-length.
 The ABNF is:

 ~~~
    Server-Connection-Id = sf-binary